mrj-blog/mrj-blog.github.io/about.md

     :D
 </p>

-<p>I introduce something about skills below</p>
+<h5>I introduce something about my programming life</h5>
 <p>
     My first programming language was C# for Microsoft system, I am mainly coding services and terminal application, something I had web project using ASP.NET always based to C#.
 Obviously I am known to use supporting language like HTML, CSS, SQL, etc...
-    OK, enough... this is a blog about my projects and it is not a resume xD
+    OK, that's enough... this is a blog about my projects and it is not a resume xD
 </p>

+<h5>Trading adventure can not miss</h5>
 <p>
     Now for a speech, I think I studied a lot about anything about investment and trading I could find into the Internet, but more I studied more I got confused.
     I started looking for some course, but I was skeptical and finally I found it.
 A good mentor to start an adventure in this financial world, Roberto an awesome person and stock trader, he changed my mental and point of view about trading.
 Another thing about the course/community that it helped me was Warrior Trading, I saw many video of Ross Cameron, he is an incredible trader, for me is the top and I discovered that Roberto is also a Warrior Trading mentor.
 Wow.
 </p>